GLEN OF IMAAL TERRIER DOGS FROM LIBERTY KENNEL

 Occasionally we will have an older Glen available.
 Expect an older puppy to cost the same as a young puppy.
 Costs for adult dogs will depend on the circumstances and age of the dog.
 If you are interested in an older dog, submit an application form and note your requirements.
 Availability of older dogs is unpredictable; be prepared to wait.

-Puppies from Liberty Kennel are usually available annually during late summer, the fall or winter months.
+Puppies from Liberty Kennel are usually available annually during summer, fall or early winter months.
 We recommend putting your application in ahead of time and following up on your application during late summer if you have not heard from us.
 During the springtime and early summer we are attending to our greenhouse business, and may not be as prompt at getting back to you during that season.
 (If you are an existing owner of one of our dogs and need advice Ara Lynn will make time for you even during greenhouse season.)

 If you are interested in becoming an owner of one of our Glens, please fill out the online application form.
 Double check to make sure Ara Lynn has received it by sending an email or calling 603-878-3552 (land line, not text capable).
 After we have had a chance to review your application, the next step is chatting by telephone.
 Then, if we think we will be able to provide you with a dog that will meet your needs, we will send you a copy of our Dog Contract, which you return with a $100 deposit.
 This puts you on our official waiting list.